fhdk/bxtctl/README.md

                         Commit active workspace or specified repo
 ```

--getws is intended as outside tools to retrieve the workspace for pointing chrootbuild PKGDEST to the bxt workspace. the root of the workspace is returned
+- -getws is intended as outside tools to retrieve the workspace for pointing chrootbuild PKGDEST to the bxt workspace. the root of the workspace is returned
--setws is somewhat similir - I thought it migth be useful for scripting if one could both read and write the workspace location.
+- -setws is somewhat similir - I thought it migth be useful for scripting if one could both read and write the workspace location.
--commit is inteded to commit what is in the workspace - usually this will be new packages
+- -commit is intended to commit what is in the workspace - usually this will be new packages - it is thought to be everything or a single repo

-Then there is the shell which you launch with bxtctl without arguments
+## The shell is bxtctl without arguments

 You will get prompt indicating who you are and the server you are connected to.